 After serving as Chair of Graduate Studies in Advanced Practice Nursing for six years, Dr. Bruckenthal accepted the position of Associate Dean for Research and Innovations.
 In this role, her goal is to foster excellence in faculty and student research largely informed by practice.
 She envisions several strategies to facilitate this plan.
 Faculty and students have the opportunity to self-declare research interests and faculty scholarship development needs.
-Together we mutually construct a plan to meet these needs and align them with the mission of the School of Nursing and foster collaborations with researchers and expert clinicians both within Stony Brook University and outside the campus walls.
+Together they mutually construct a plan to meet these needs and align them with the mission of the School of Nursing and foster collaborations with researchers and expert clinicians both within Stony Brook University and outside the campus walls.
 Resources to facilitate this process through expanding connections with multidisciplinary departments, including but not limited to, specific clinical departments, population health, biomedical informatics, computational science, and engineering have been identified.

 Her strong clinical background in pain management has provided her with the opportunity to become an expert in pain management education in the school of nursing, and to the larger community both regionally, nationally, and internationally.
 Regardless of the venue, she incorporates her teaching philosophy, based on experiential learning.
 Dr. Bruckenthal develops assignments that allow students to acquire knowledge and skills and apply these in relevant settings.
 Students are asked to reflect on direct encounters with patients (or phenomena under study) to enhance learning needs as appropriate.
 This cyclical process fosters students to build on prior experiences and apply new learning to subsequent experiences.
 Discourse through case presentations is an essential part of this process.
 Her clinical practice for over 25 years enriches understanding of phenomena under discussion in many instances.
 As science and its application is often an active dialogue between investigators and clinicians, using discourse as a teaching strategy sets the stage for lifelong learning that is integral to a profession such as nursing.

-Dr. Bruckenthal sits on several advisory committees with the goal of improving outcomes for people with chronic pain including the Pain Action Alliance to Implement the National Pain Strategy of the Center for Practical Bioethics, and the States Pain and Policy Action Alliance.
+Dr. Bruckenthal sat on several advisory committees with the goal of improving outcomes for people with chronic pain including the Pain Action Alliance to Implement the National Pain Strategy of the Center for Practical Bioethics, and the States Pain and Policy Action Alliance.
 She has served as an advisor for multiple doctoral projects on pain management.
 She is recognized nationally as an expert in pain management and has been asked to develop and advise on pain management curricula for the Medical Society for the State of New York, development a post-acute care cross-setting standardized assessment instrument in conjunction with the RAND corporation for Centers for Medicare and Medicaid, and a member of the Collaborative Education in Substance use advisory council for Harvard Medical School/Department of Global and Continuing Education.
 She is a fellow of the American Academy of Nursing and Advanced Diplomat American Academy for Integrative Pain Management, has served as the President of the American Society for Pain Management Nursing and is an Associate Editor for Pain Management Nursing.

-Patricia Bruckenthal, PhD, APRN-BC, ANP, FAAN
+Patricia Bruckenthal, PhD, APRN-BC, FAAN

 BS, Nursing, Stony Brook University School of Nursing, 1981